roxma/vim-tmux-clipboard/README.md

 - add `set -g focus-events on` to your `tmux.conf`.
 - [vim-tmux-focus-events](https://github.com/tmux-plugins/vim-tmux-focus-events) for vim users.
-- [neovim](https://github.com/neovim/neovim) is recommended.
-Because vim does not support `TextYankPost` event, which is required for `It also makes multiple vim processes on top of the same tmux session act like they're sharing the same clipboard`.
+- [neovim](https://github.com/neovim/neovim) used to be recommended.
+Because vim did not support `TextYankPost` event before version 8.0.1394, which is required for `It also makes multiple vim processes on top of the same tmux session act like they're sharing the same clipboard`.